skybrush-io/skybrush-server/README.md

 and that the private key you are using to connect to `git.collmot.com` is located at `$HOME/.ssh/id_rsa`.
 Adjust the command line if needed if your public key is elsewhere.

+If you happen to use a private key encrypted with a passphrase and you are running `ssh-agent` in the background to avoid having to type the passphrase all the time, you can simply use `--ssh default` (without the path to the key file) to make use of the SSH agent.

 To test the container, run this:

 ```sh